WUSTL-B34R5HELL/Bootcamp/reverse-engineering/README.md

 1. Using GDB and objdump, find the flag in the "challenge2" binary

 ## Decompilation
-1. Decompile the "challenge3" binary and determine the output to reach the flag print out
+1. Decompile the "challenge3" binary, using Ghidra (Download [Ghidra](https://github.com/NationalSecurityAgency/ghidra/releases)), and determine the output to reach the flag print out.
+You can also use an online decompiler, such as [dogbolt](https://dogbolt.org/)